 - Be a part of a group that has been traditionally underrepresented in the sciences, as defined by the NIH, or have demonstrated support for underrepresented groups through their teaching, service, and research.

-- Be a United States citizen or a permanent resident.
+- United States citizens or permanent residents encouraged to apply.

 - Scientific Research and Environment